croffler/hugo-test/site/content/sbp/spring-data-overview.markdown

 ## Local view

-A `Local View` is a Client Side read only Cache that maintains a subset of the master spaceâ€™s data, allowing the client to read distributed data without performing any remote calls or data serialization.
+A `Local View` is a Client Side read only Cache that maintains a subset of the master space's data, allowing the client to read distributed data without performing any remote calls or data serialization.
 Data is streamed into the client local view based on predefined criteria (a collection of SQLQuery objects) specified by the client when the local view is created.

 {{%refer%}}
 To read more on Local View, refer to [Local View Reference]({{%latestjavaurl%}}/local-view.html).